akkartik/mu/Readme.md

 (You'll find this version in `tangle.mu`.)

-This is a good time to point out that `{` and `}` are also just labels in mu syntax, and that `break` and `loop` get rewritten as jumps to just after the enclosing `}` and `{` respectively.
-This gives us a simple sort of structured programming without adding complexity to the parser -- mu functions remain just flat lists of instructions.
+This is a good time to point out that `{` and `}` are also just labels in Mu syntax, and that `break` and `loop` get rewritten as jumps to just after the enclosing `}` and `{` respectively.
+This gives us a simple sort of structured programming without adding complexity to the parser -- Mu functions remain just flat lists of instructions.

 ---